AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-ewings/README.md

 ## Usage

-To annotate tumor and normal cells in the Ewing's sarcoma samples from SCPCP000015, run the `annotate-tumor-cells-workflow.sh` workflow.
+To annotate tumor and normal cells in the Ewing's sarcoma samples from SCPCP000015, run the `cnv-annotation.sh` workflow.
 **Note:** Before running this workflow be sure to run `renv::restore()`  and activate the conda environment using the following commands:

 ```sh